Why Girls Code the World?

 We create specialized curriculum for specific schools by working with their STEM teachers and collaborating on lesson plans that build off of the previous year and prepare girls for the upcoming year.

-In the past we have collaborated with teachers at the Christina Seix Academy to model after their curriculum, but in the future we will be creating curriculum that reflects the curricuulm of Pennsbury School District and Neshaminy School District
+In the past we have collaborated with teachers at the Christina Seix Academy to model after their curriculum, but in the future we will be creating curriculum that reflects the curriculum of other school districts in the Bucks County of PA and Mercer County of NJ.

 Mina Shokoufandeh is one of the founders of Girls Code the World, and is currently an undergraduate student in the School of Arts and Sciences at Tufts University.